alexeyq2/vps/README.md

 ## Switch testing certificate to production

-If everything runs and your website opend has testing SSL cert, you want real certificate.
+If everything runs and your website opens and has testing SSL cert, you want real certificate.

-1. Uncomment production ACME_SERVER in .env file and run
+1. Uncomment production ACME_SERVER in .env file
 2. Run `./update.sh`

 Check that certbot has got new cert